astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 (rough ideas)

 1) What is the Minkowski force on a moving charge near a current-carrying wire?
 Use a Lorentz transformation to convert this four vector into the rest frame of the charge.
-Compare with derivation in last chapter that didn't use Lorentz transformations and four-vectors.
+Compare with the derivation in [the last chapter](chEMten) that didn't use Lorentz transformations and four-vectors.

 2) The plane-wave solution to Maxwell's Equations is a travelling E-M wave that would take the following form: